Waikato/kiwiwords/docs/rmt_corpus.md

 ### Citing the RMT Corpus
 If you use the RMT corpus, please cite the following paper:

 - Trye, D., Keegan, T. T., Mato, P., & Apperley, M. (in press).
-Harnessing Indigenous Tweets: The Reo Māori Twitter Corpus.
-Language Resources and Evaluation.
+Harnessing Indigenous Tweets: The Reo Māori Twitter Corpus. <em>Language Resources and Evaluation.</em>

 ### Team